-Rodgers came to patrol the frozen tundra of Lambeau Field in Wisconsin by way of Chico California, in the Sacramento Valley.
-His father raised Aaron and his other sons to take sports and competition seriously and never drink at parties or before games—advice which Aaron took to heart.
-In high school, he set records for passing yards, but attracted little interest from Division 1 programs due, he says, to his small stature at the time of 5′ 10′.
+Rodgers came to patrol the frozen tundra of Lambeau Field in Wisconsin by way of Chico, California.
+His father raised Aaron and his brothers to take sports and competition seriously and to never drink at parties or before games—advice that Aaron took to heart.
+In high school, he set records for passing yards, but attracted little interest from Division 1 programs, due, he says, to his small stature at the time, 5′ 10′.

-Green Bay was coming off a championship windfall with QB Brett Favre at the helm, but when he announced his retirement in March 2008, Rodgers, who had sat at his knee for 3 years learning the ropes, was ready to begin his 4-time MVP career.
+He was drafted by Green Bay, which was in the midst of a championship era with QB Brett Favre at the helm.
+Rodgers sat at his knee for 3 years learning the ropes, but when Favre announced his retirement in March 2008, #12 was ready to begin his 4-time MVP career.
 In his second season (2009), Rodgers was already talked about as one of the best QBs in the league while the Packers set a franchise record for regular season points (461)—and Aaron became the first quarterback in NFL history to throw for 4,000 yards in both of his first two years as a starter.

-Rodger’s first and only Super Bowl victory came in game XLV—which they won 31–25, against the Pittsburgh Steelers.
-In the game, Rodgers completed 24 of 39 pass attempts for 304 yards and three touchdowns in the win, and was named Super Bowl MVP for his performance.
-In 2023, he announced his desire to be traded to the New York Jets, where he promptly tore his achilles tendon in the first 4 minutes on the field, but vowed to return from the injury.
+Rodger’s first and only Super Bowl victory came in game XLV—winning 31–25 against the Pittsburgh Steelers.
+Rodgers completed 24 of 39 pass attempts for 304 yards and three touchdowns in the win, and was named Super Bowl MVP for his performance.
+In 2023, he announced his desire to be traded to the New York Jets but, soon after joining the new club, injuries sidelined him for an entire season and club disfunction and poor play in 2024 led to disappointment for one of the greatest of all time.

 MORE Good News on this Date: